-As businesses continually adapt to the COVID-19 trading environment, this presents new risks and challenges to business operations and companies may find themselves exposed to potential claims.
+As businesses continually adapt to the COVID-19 trading environment and plan for the winding down of the Furlough scheme, this presents new risks and challenges to business operations and companies may find themselves exposed to potential claims.
 In terms of exposures for businesses, key questions include whether employers have sufficiently considered and implemented risk management for new working practices and communicated these effectively to staff and whether correct procedures have been followed in respect of staff redundancies.

 What is the difference between Employment Practices Liability (EPL) and Directors & Officers Liability (D&O) insurance?

 D&O liability policies provide insurance for negligent acts, omissions or misleading statements committed by directors and officers of a company that result in lawsuits being filed against the company.
 D&O coverage can be purchased to reimburse the company when it indemnifies directors or officers, to specifically cover those individuals when the company doesn’t indemnify them or can provide entity coverage to cover claims made specifically against the company.